kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I see photos in September which show her again with much longer hair and revealing herself a little, just like the [innocent girl](#grooming-an-innocent-girl-into-porn-101) - see the next pic.
 - The weirdest thing about this woman is I think I know her.
 - Could it be my colleague from Diabetes UK who met a French bus driver and moved to France in 1999?
 - The woman I knew moved to Tarbes and had two daughters with the bus driver, Emmanuel.
-I can't remember her name.
+- Her name is Amanda.
 - I met them once on a trip to Lourdes.
 We met in Tarbes at the shopping centre for lunch.
 - She told me she had been suffering from quite bad anxiety and depression.
 - Here's the pic from September: